perillamint/nx-fwextract/README.md

 #### Requirements
 You should have Node.JS and NPM on your system to run this tool.

+#### Derieve keydb from sytem image

+1. use `tools/kezplez.py` to derieve keys from system image dump (Note that you will need `mmcblk1boot0.img` and `mmcblk1p3.img`)

 #### System title extraction
 First, you have to extract `010000000000000b.nca` and `0100000000000016.nca` from your Nintendo Switch.

 you should have Nintendo Switch KeyDB file.
-You can get those 'illegal numbers' database by googling its name.
+You can derieve those 'Illegal numbers' database using `tools/kezplez.py`

 You can get this file by following this procedure: